CompCogNeuro/sims/ch4/pat_assoc/README.md

 Let's see what happens when we run the network on this task.

-* After making sure you are still viewing the `r.Wt` receiving weights of the left output unit in the `Network`, press the `Init` and `Step Run` buttons.
+* After making sure you are still viewing the `r.Wt` receiving weights of the left output unit in the `Network`, switch back to `Train` mode, press `Init` and `Step Run`.
 After training (or even during), click back and forth between the left and right output units.
 Try multiple Runs to see what generally tends to happen.

 You should see that the weights into the left output unit increase, often with the two middle ones being more strongly increasing due to the higher correlation.
 The right output tends to have a strong weight from the 2nd input unit, and then somewhat weaker weights to the right two inputs, again reflecting the input correlations.
 Note that in contrast to a purely Hebbian learning mechanism, the BCM learning does not strictly follow the input correlations, as it depends significantly on the output unit activations over time as well, which determine the floating threshold for weight increase vs. decrease.

-* Return to viewing the `Act` variable do `Test Step` (with `Test Init` first) to see the network's response to the inputs.
+* Return to viewing the `Act` variable, and do `Test` mode, `Step Trial` (with `Init` first) to see the network's response to the inputs.

-You should see that the network is not getting all the right answers (you can also look at the `Test Trial` to see all events at once.)
+You should see that the network is not getting all the right answers (you can also look at the `Test Trial` tab to see all events at once.)
 This is also evident in the training SSE shown in the network view.

-* Do several more `Step Run`s on this Hard task.
+* Do several more `Train` `Step Run`s on this Hard task.
 You can try increasing the `Config / NEpochs` to 200, or even 500, to give it more time to learn -- press `Init` after changing these parameters to get them to take.

 > **Question 4.5:** Does the network ever solve the task?
 Run the network several times.
 Report the final SSE at the end of training for each run (hover on the last point in the `Train Epoch Plot` to see the value).